 New kitchen colours for 2015

-In keeping with this new trend for pairing classic kitchen tones with bold accents, LWK Kitchens are introducing three dynamic new colours across our gloss and matt kitchen ranges.
+In keeping with this new trend for pairing classic kitchen tones with bold accents, LWK London are introducing three dynamic new colours across our gloss and matt kitchen ranges.
 These are a rich Red wine, a striking Teal, and the new Golden Yellow kitchen tone!
 For a wonderfully bold kitchen look each can be carefully introduced as a sole kitchen colour choice.
 Otherwise, we fully expect to see these arresting new colours set against a backdrop of dark tones and textures in beautifully dynamic two-tone kitchen colour schemes.

 Kitchen colour schemes: The Teal Kitchen

 Teal is very on trend within current fashion and home interior, and as Dulux’s ‘Colour of the year for 2014’ it is little surprise that it is now emerging for use within kitchen design too!
 Teal represents calm and balance but is also known for its rejuvenating nature.
 Within kitchen design this translates to an instant boost of energy within a space!
 Particularly within a kitchen colour scheme with neutral and dark tones it represents a striking splash of colour that instantly enlivens the kitchen. yet still retains a balanced look.
 Its uplifting, positive qualities make the new teal kitchen door perfect for creating a feature of a kitchen island, run of units, or any other point of interest intended to stand out.